Subhajit0210/Fashion-MNIST--CNN-with-Keras-Tuner/README.md

 - [Usage](#usage)
 - [Contributing](#contributing)

 ## Project Overview
 The Fashion MNIST dataset is a collection of 70,000 grayscale images of 10 different clothing items.
 This project implements a CNN model to classify these images.
-To find the best architecture and hyperparameters for the CNN, Keras Tuner's `RandomSearch` algorithm is employed.
+Keras Tuner's `RandomSearch` algorithm is employed to find the best architecture and hyperparameters for CNN.

+## Dependencies
+The following libraries are required to run this project:
+- NumPy
+- TensorFlow
+- Keras
+- Keras Tuner

+## Data Collection
+The Fashion MNIST dataset is automatically downloaded and loaded directly from the `keras.datasets` module.
+It consists of:
+- **Training Set:** 60,000 images and their corresponding labels.
+- **Test Set:** 10,000 images and their corresponding labels.
+Each image is a 28x28 pixel grayscale image representing one of 10 clothing categories (e.g., T-shirt/top, trousers, pullover, dress, coat, sandal, shirt, sneaker, bag, ankle boot).